Rui-San/LAPR2_2023_2024/docs/sprintC/global-artifacts/user_manual.md

 ### Assign team to an entry in the Agenda | Green Space Manager

 Upon entering the agenda menu, the logged-in manager will see his own tasks.
 After selecting the desired task, the manager can click on the "Assign team" button, which will open a popup with all the teams for him to choose one.

 ![Assign team to an entry in the Agenda](user_manual_resources/assignteam1.png)

 ![Assign team to an entry in the Agenda](user_manual_resources/assignteam2.png)

 Since this operation is still on the Agenda menu, the user can still double-click on a specific task and/or team to open a window with all the information about the selected task/team.

 ![Assign team to an entry in the Agenda](user_manual_resources/assignteam3.png)

 ![Assign team to an entry in the Agenda](user_manual_resources/assignteam4.png)

 If the selected task is already completed or, alternatively, has been cancelled, an error message indicating the issue will be displayed.

 When choosing the team, the system automatically checks if the team is available during the timeframe of that task.
 If it is available, the action is completed successfully, otherwise, an error message will be displayed indicating that the team is not available at that time.

 ![Assign team to an entry in the Agenda](user_manual_resources/assignteam5.png)\

 ### Postpone an entry in the Agenda | Green Space Manager

 In the agenda menu, the logged-in manager will see his own tasks.
 After selecting the desired task, the manager can click on the "Postpone Task" button, which will open a popup for the user to specify the new execution date and hour.

 ![Postpone an entry in the Agenda](user_manual_resources/postpone1.png)

 This interface allows the user to double-click on a specific task to open a window with all the information about the selected task.

 ![Postpone an entry in the Agenda](user_manual_resources/postpone2.png)

 If the task being postponed has teams and vehicles assigned, the system will check if it's possible to postpone to the new date by verifying the availability of the team and vehicles for the new intended date.
-If it's not possible to postpone to the chosen date, an error message will be displayed, otherwise, the selected task's status changes to "postponed" and a new task is created for the new date with status “planned”.
+If it's not possible to postpone to the chosen date, an error message will be displayed, otherwise, the selected task's status changes to " postponed" and a new task is created for the new date with status “planned”.

 ![Postpone an entry in the Agenda](user_manual_resources/postpone3.png)